sauce-archives/isign/README.rst

       -a <path>, --apple-cert <path>
                             Path to Apple certificate in .pem form -k <path>, --key <path>
-                            Path to your organization's key in .p12 format -c <certificate>, --certificate <certificate>
+                            Path to your organization's key in .pem format -c <certificate>, --certificate <certificate>
                             Path to your organization's certificate in .pem form -s <path>, --staging <path>